 - Mix & Match Your Colors and Styles — The key to being fashionable and packing light is choosing clothes that are versatile.
 Everything you bring should look good when paired with any other article of clothing you have.
 You should be able to blindly pull out any top and bottom from your bag and they should look good together.
 If you can’t do this then you should probably reconsider what you’ve chosen.

 - Choose Low Maintenance Clothing — Make sure the stuff you bring doesn’t have special washing instructions — like dry-clean only.

-- Fashion Accessories — A lightweight scarf or shaw is an easy way to change up your wardrobe.
+- Fashion Accessories — A lightweight scarf is an easy way to change up your wardrobe.
 Plus, European women love scarves so it’s a great way to look like a local.

 - Buy Clothes in Europe — The shopping in Europe is amazing so you can always buy more clothes when you travel.

 For more great European fashion tips visit our guide to dressing like a European.

 Remember, versatility is key when choosing what to wear.
 I suggest sticking to earth tone colors because they hide dirt/stains better, but this is just personal preference.
 Look for fabrics that are wrinkle resistant because it is hard to keep your clothes wrinkle free when traveling.
 Ideally, these fabrics should also be quick drying if you need to wash your clothes in the hostel (but it is easy enough to find a Laundromat in any major city).